 - Helping every student reach their intellectual potential.

 In your essay, please explain why you chose your first and last ranking.
 Explain your choices by reflecting on your own educational experiences in and outside of school.

 Teaching Subject Areas

 You'll find it easiest to fulfill all your major and DirecTrack to Teaching requirements if you choose an undergraduate major that is directly related to your desired teaching field.
-Review the content-area prerequisites linked below, and consult with your current college adviser, as well as with the initial licensure program adviser for your desired teaching area.
+Review the content-area prerequisites linked below, and consult with your current college advisor, as well as with the initial licensure program advisor for your desired teaching area.